 Main Menu

-A Built Green home is a home that has gone through the Built Green certification process and received a bronze, silver, gold or platinum certification.
-The Built Green certification process looks at the energy systems, materials, water conservation, and other aspects of the building.
+A Built-Green home is one that has undergone the Built Green certification process and received a bronze, silver, gold, or platinum certification.
+The process examines the building’s energy systems, materials, water conservation, and other aspects.

-The major benefits of a Built Green home can be classed into two categories; environmental and economical.
-Building a home is one of the largest decisions of our lives, Built Green homes give homeowners a fantastically well-built home that, throughout its life, will be a smart decision both financially and environmentally.
+The major benefits of a Built-Green home can be divided into two categories: environmental and economic.
+Building a home is one of the largest decisions of our lives.
+Built-green homes give homeowners a fantastically well-built home that, throughout its life, will be a smart decision both financially and environmentally.

 Built Green homes encourage the use of recycled and reclaimed materials.
-Using recycled and reclaimed materials means that there is less dependence on new materials being created for your home.
-These materials are often the product of intense practices to remove raw materials and fossil fuels from the earth.
+Reclaimed materials reduce dependence on new materials being created for your home.
+These materials often result from intense practices to remove raw materials and fossil fuels from the earth.
 Using recycled or reclaimed material lowers our impact on the earth.

 After being awarded your Built Green home, you can receive a plaque to proudly display on your home.
 This helps spread awareness about the certification and environmentally-conscious homes.

 Environmentally conscious homes are also very economical.
-They have less dependence on expensive fossil fuels and more dependence on renewable and natural energy.
+They are less dependent on expensive fossil fuels and more dependent on renewable and natural energy.
 This allows a home to be heated and run on much cheaper energy sources such as solar and geothermal.

-Looking at figures from Built Green in The US, we can see that energy savings can range from 25-40% per year.
+Looking at figures from Built Green in the US, we can see that energy savings can range from 25% to 40% per year.

 Built Green practices can be applied to every facet of homes.
 Considered choices of how to power your home right down to what lightbulbs to use, can have a big impact on getting your Built Green certification.